Performance Analysis of Single-Antenna Fluid Antenna Systems via Extreme Value Theory: Performance Evaluation Using the Gumbel Distribution

 Since it is hard to derive the optimal solution of $a_N$ from \eqref{84A} directly, we solve it using the Newton-Raphson method or another root-finding algorithm to find the optimal numerical solution of $a_N$.
 Once the optimal $a_N$ is obtained, the optimal $b_N$ can be directly computed from \eqref{83A}.

-The process to obtain the distribution of $\left| {{h_{{\rm{FAS}}}}} \right|$ can be summarized as follows: \begin{itemize} \item Set the parameters of FAS; \item Generate the Monte-Carlo simulation samples of $\left| {{h_{{\rm{FAS}}}}} \right|$; \item Fit the scale and location parameters of the Gumbel distribution (corresponding to the normalizing constants ${a_N}$ and ${b_N}$) according to the ML criterion, which can be done by using the MATLAB function {\tt evfit}; \item Finally, compute the CDF of $\left| {{h_{{\rm{FAS}}}}} \right|$ using
+The process to obtain the distribution of $\left| {{h_{{\rm{FAS}}}}} \right|$ can be summarized as follows: \begin{itemize} \item Set the parameters of FAS; \item Generate the Monte-Carlo simulation samples of $\left| {{h_{{\rm{FAS}}}}} \right|$\footnote{ The channel samples used for distribution fitting are not measured from practical systems; instead, they are generated according to existing channel models $\left| {{h_{{\rm{FAS}}}}} \right|$.
+Therefore, practical measurement noise and inaccuracies are beyond the scope of this work.} according to the fully correlated Rayleigh fading channel model described in Section \ref{ssec:model}; \item Fit the scale and location parameters of the Gumbel distribution (corresponding to the normalizing constants ${a_N}$ and ${b_N}$) according to the ML criterion, which can be done by using the MATLAB function {\tt evfit}; \item Finally, compute the CDF of $\left| {{h_{{\rm{FAS}}}}} \right|$ using

 \end{itemize} Following the above process, the Gumbel distribution parameters can be obtained for given $W$ and $N$, while the fitting process must be carried out again when $W$ and $N$ change.
 Moreover, these parameters are fitted based on the Monte-Carlo simulation samples of $| {{h_{{\rm{FAS}}}}}|$.
 As $N$ increases, the computational complexity grows.
 Therefore, this fitting approach may not be suitable for practical engineering applications.